 I’ve re-written my story many, many times, adding a few strokes here and there for refinement.
 Finishing strokes.
 Or are they?
 And removing unnecessary words, scenes, chapters…

-Someone asked me if I find a similarity in painting and writing—knowing when to stop.
-I had considered that.
-But there definitely is a similarity.
+Someone asked me if there is a similarity between painting and writing—knowing when to stop?
+There definitely is a similarity.
 When am I done?
-Will I mess up the ending like the painting that should have been left alone.
-That added touch of color or mixing the wrong colors could produce a dull, muddy painting.
-Adding too many words just to ‘fluff’ a sentence or paragraph could also result in a dull, ‘muddy’ story.
+Will I mess up the ending like the painting that should have been left alone?
+That additional touch of color, or mixing the wrong colors can produce a dull, muddy painting.
+Adding too many words to ‘fluff’ a sentence or paragraph also results in a dull, ‘muddy’ story.

 Happy writing and painting to you.